kauzerei/openautolab/docs/src/parts.md

 - agitation_rod - goes into developing tank just like the rod for manual agitation.
 - agitation_cap - goes on top of the tank, holds the servo with the rod attached.

+### Enclosure

+Main board is hidden in the enclosure, which is mounted onth the upper rail

+- front - front side of the enclosure, here the screen is mounted and the buttons are put through.
+- back - rear side of the enclosure, here the board and the switches are mounted.
+- buttons - plastic rods, that push the switches on the board.

 ### Optional tools

 It can be hard to cut good threads in small hard plastic parts, to simplify this process, there are tapping and threading helping tools in the optinal folder.
 Four different tapping tools are there to keep the tap perpendicular to each of the four surfaces, where the threads need to be.
 Tapping tool holds the die coaxial to the hollow parts that need to be threaded.
 Wrench has two sides for holding hollow screws and hose adapters during threading.
 Nut spinner is small round wrench which makes it easier to put nuts on long threads.
 Servo gauge is a set of test holes to find out which one fits best to your servo.

 ## Power supply